Yoast/wordpress-seo/readme.txt

 Bugfixes:
 * Fixes a bug where disabling the post_format archive would result in it actually being enabled and vice versa.
+* Fixes an issue where more all replacement variables were being displayed instead of the recommended ones.

 = 7.7.0 =
 Release Date: June 26th, 2018